 Where to stay with 24 hours in Memphis

 For a 1-day trip itinerary, the best area to stay in Memphis is Downtown.
-The city centre is home to many of the city’s top tourist attractions and best hotels.
-Downtown is also the safest area in the city for travellers.
+The city center is home to many of the city’s top tourist attractions and best hotels.
+Downtown is also the safest area in the city for travelers.

 Enjoy Southern hospitality at one of the city’s most legendary hotels.
-The delivers both elegant rooms and a wealth of excellent amenities.
-Several on-site eating & drinking options await along with an indoor pool and spa.
+The hotel delivers both elegant rooms and a wealth of excellent amenities.
+Several on-site eating & drinking options await, along with an indoor pool and spa.

 For a luxury stay in downtown, look no further than this delightful 4-star hotel.
 Besides the spacious modern rooms & excellent amenities, the location is perfect.
 The hotel sits just minutes from the city’s main entertainment district.